Skip to main content Skip to main navigation Skip to search

 In September 2024, AHC set up an AMR Task Group to identify national priority activities in the action plan that require government leadership.
 The group will also consider how to best provide future leadership for those activities.

-New South Wales and Victoria will co-chair the AMR Task Group.
-It will operate for an initial period of 12 months.
+New South Wales and Victoria agreed to co-chair the AMR Task Group, to operate for an initial period of 12 months.

 November 2023